ultimate271/notes/martin/storm02Jaime01.md

 "Lady Catelyn’s daughters are in King’s Landing.
 I will return with the girls or not at all."

+### Jaime has Cleos cut his hair off to avoid recognition by any who might see him
 Jaime turned to Ser Cleos.
 "Cousin, lend me your knife."

 "No." The woman tensed.
 "I will not have you armed."
 Her voice was as